 Ramya Krishnan as Rajamatha Sivagami Devi

 Ramya Krishnan delivers one of the best performances in her career as Sivagami Devi.
 She has wonderfully portrayed the various shades of her character with the same ease.
-It is a pleasure to watch Ramya in the Tamil version, as has dubbed on her own voice for the role.
+The actress's exceptional dialogue delivery skills deserve a special mention.

 Nasser as Pingalathevan (Bijjaladeva)